ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 * The country of a probe

-* The Network of a probe
+* The network of a probe

 Moreover it should be possible to say something like: